mxious/engine/README.md

 Installing
 ==========
-To install an instance of Mxious, via Terminal, do:
+To install an instance of Mxious, via Terminal, do

-	cd project-path
+    cd project-path`
 Then,

     composer install

 It will automatically find, download, and update dependencies.
 Before contributing
 ====================